prabinabhushal/HR_Analytics_Dashboard_PowerBI/README.md

-1.Data Cleaning & Processing in Power BI
+* Data Cleaning & Processing in Power BI
-2.Power BI Dashboard Setup
+* Power BI Dashboard Setup
-3.Import data in Power BI
+* Import data in Power BI
-4.Power Query in Power BI
+* Power Query in Power BI
-5.DAX in Power BI
+* DAX in Power BI
-6.Measures and Calculations in Power BI
+* Measures and Calculations in Power BI
-7.Charts in Power BI
+* Charts in Power BI
-8.Filters and Slicers in Power BI
+* Filters and Slicers in Power BI
-9.Dashboard in Power BI
+* Dashboard in Power BI
-10.Export Power BI Dashboard
+* Export Power BI Dashboard
-11.Insights from Dashboard
+* Insights from Dashboard